IFSCA Global In-House Centres (GIC) Regulations, 2025 A Comprehensive Guide for Financial Institutions

 • Hybrid or other Authority-approved structures

-A GIC may be established directly by a financial institution or through an authorised third-party service provider, subject to regulatory approval.
-The framework offers flexibility while ensuring that accountability and oversight remain firmly in place.
+A GIC may be established directly by a financial institution or through an authorised third-party service provider, subject to regulatory approval, making GIC registration in GIFT IFSC a structured and regulated process.

 The term “Financial Institution Group” is broadly defined and includes banks, NBFCs, investment banks, insurance and reinsurance companies, funds, brokers, custodians, clearing corporations, and related financial entities.
 Group relationships may arise through ownership, control, common branding, network arrangements, or equity participation exceeding prescribed thresholds.